Why You’re Gaining Weight in Perimenopause (Even When You’re Eating Well)

 Supporting your gut is not a secondary concern during this transition.
 It is central to hormonal balance.

-Why Eating Less Makes It Worse
+Why Eating Less Often Makes It Worse

 That's why I teach what I teach.
 Not from theory, but from having lived the difference.

-What traditional diets understood about women in midlife:
+Here's what traditional diets understood about women in midlife:

-Where to Start This Week
+Where to Start

-Questions I Hear Most Often
+Questions I Hear Often

 Because perimenopause changed the hormonal environment that governed how your body responded to food.
 Lower estrogen shifts fat storage from the hips and thighs to the abdomen.
 Declining insulin sensitivity means glucose is managed differently.
-The food is the same; the body processing it is different.
+The food is the same — the body processing it is different.

 Can I actually lose weight during perimenopause, or should I just accept this?